International Newsround FAQs

 A: We accept:

-- Reports and previews of conferences and major events
+- Reports and previews of conferences and major international events

 - Relevant news which is of international interest